 There were a few shops and hardly 20 people in and around the temple.

-After Darshan of Lord Hanuman , we sat on the steps and that is when I realised that my wish had come true.
-To visit a Temple which is located away from the crowds 🙂
+After Darshan of Lord Hanuman , we sat on the steps and that is when I realized that my wish had come true.
+To visit a Temple which is located far from the crowds 🙂

 It was a strange feeling .
 Woww , my wish was fulfilled so quickly.

 The place gives a glimpse of life in a jungle where Rishis and sadhus would have lived and meditated.
 The feeling is indescribable and ethereal.